 This kind of thinking makes it acceptable to exact unjust punishments on those, not in the group.
 After all, unbelievers aren’t real people.
 They were just temporal beings.
 They existed for the use of the divinely appointed superiors.

 A cult of self-appointed “chosen ones: underlies the fracturing of culture in the modern world.
 It spawns the war between Christians and Muslims.
-One side thinks the Muslims are unbelievers, and the other side thinks the Christians are infidels.
+One side thinks the Muslims are unbelievers, and the other thinks Christians are infidels.
 Thus, they can kill each other with their imaginary friend’s approval.

 We assert this philosophy is errant.
 We disagree with the view.
 Just because you do not experience something directly does not mean it doesn’t exist.
 We argue that everything in physical reality exists whether you are there to experience it or not, including all people, regardless of race, social, or economic status.
 They are real and tangible, not just figments of imagination.
-We would hope that most people would agree that the phenomenologist’s view of reality is incorrect.
+We hope that most people agree that the phenomenologist’s view of reality is incorrect.

 Why Pretending Creates Ignorance and Hate

 It is a well-established point that facts and things can exist whether anyone believes in them.
 Belief is irrelevant to the factual basis of reality.
-The philosopher’s question, does a tree make a noise when it falls if there isn’t anyone around to hear it?
+The philosopher’s question is, does a tree make a noise when it falls if there isn’t anyone around to hear it?
 If we apply our newest analytical tool, a fact can exist whether anyone believes it.

-So, yes, if the tree makes a noise when it falls, it makes a sound regardless if anyone is there to hear it.
+So, yes, if the tree makes a noise when it falls, it makes a sound regardless of whether anyone is there to hear it.
 Contrary to the phenomenologist’s point of view, we assert that man cannot affect reality (physical or spiritual) by the power of his thought.
 Prayer and pretending are worthless enterprises.
 It is merely pretending and putting on a show.